Wait, Isn’t Debt a Bad Thing?

 We already touched on this, but the value of maintaining 100 percent ownership of your SaaS business can’t be overstated.
 Whether you’re the sole owner or share ownership with a business partner, your company has a mission and vision — a roadmap for what success looks like and what the vehicle will be to get you there.
 Keeping yourself (and your business partner or partners) in the driver’s seat ensures that you control the journey toward that destination.

-With equity financing, you’ll have to give the investor a seat on your board.
+With equity financing, you’ll likely to give the investor a seat on your board.
 That means they’ll have a say in the goings-on in your company.
-Hiring decisions, strategy adjustments, major purchases or expenses, and more will all be influenced by that outside partner.
-Sure, they have an interest in seeing you grow, but their opinion — whether you like it or not — will have to be heard and considered.
+Hiring decisions, strategy adjustments, major purchases or expenses, and more will all be on the table.

 2. Debt Can Be Used to Regain Control